EmergentIdeas/webhandle-js/README.md

 The routers themselves are available from `require('webhandle').routers`.
 The child routers, in the order they are called are:

-* routerPreParmParse: a chance to process the request before the body parser, url parser, cookie parser, etc.
+* preParmParse: a chance to process the request before the body parser, url parser, cookie parser, etc.
 * preStatic: after the request is processed before static file resources are served
 * primary: router for normal request handling